 To maintain departmental data

-You might make a blog private when you offer paid content.
+You might make a WordPress blog private when you offer paid content.
 In this way, your reader will have to become a subscriber at a fee to access your private posts or tutorials.
-Making a blog private will enable you to make sure that only those who have subscribed, have access.
+A private blog will enable you to make sure that only those who have subscribed, have access.

 From these use cases, you can see that some people need a completely private website and others just need to make parts of it private.
 Keep reading to learn how you can do both.